tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

     return None
 ```

-## Explore the PDF Extractor Landscape
+## Explore PDF Extractors

-We offer a wide range of PDF extractors to suit specific use-cases.
-Whether you're dealing with invoices, scientific papers, or scanned documents, we've got you covered.
-Here's a quick overview of our extractor lineup:
+Here's a quick overview of all the extractors:

 | Extractors                                | Output Type        | Best For                            | Output Example                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |-------------------------------------------|--------------------|-------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|